VirgilSecurity/virgil-crypto-c/docs/implementor.md

     Defines instance as a callback.
 1. If value in a format .(uid), then it treated as a reference to the in-project callback and will be substituted during context resolution step.
 2. Any other value will be used as-is.
-So one third party type can be used.
+So any third party type can be used.
 The callback attribute is optional.

-implementation:
+impl:
     Defines specific implementation name.
-The implementation attribute is optional.
+The impl attribute is optional.

 size:
     Define size of the primitive type or enum in bytes.
 The size attribute is